aaziz993/kmp-libs/README.md

 [![official project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-# Kotlin Multiplatform
+# Kotlin Multiplatform Project

 ## What is it?

-It is the barebones library project intended to quickly bootstrap a Kotlin Multiplatform library, that is deployable to Space Packages,Github Packages and Maven Central.
+It is the barebones library project intended to quickly bootstrap a Kotlin Multiplatform project, that is deployable to Space Packages,Github Packages and Maven Central.

 ## How do I publish it?
 1. - Install ```make```